LLFourn/p6-CompUnit-Util/README.md

 Utility functions for introspecting `CompUnit`s and re-exporting their symbols.

 Apart from `load` none of the routines here will load a compunit.
-All parameters named `$handle` will converted to a `CompUnit::Handle` automatically.
-If the `$handle` you pass is not a defined `CompUnit` or `CompUnit::Handle`, `&find-loaded` will be used to search for an loaded compunit matching your argument.
+All parameters named `$handle` are converted to a `CompUnit::Handle` automatically.
+If the `$handle` you pass is not a defined `CompUnit` or `CompUnit::Handle`, `&find-loaded` will be used to search for an loaded compunit matching it.

 **warning** this module relies on unspec'd rakudo internals and could break without warning